-WITH CORPORATE GOVERNANCE REPORT 1 APRIL 2017-31 MARCH 2018
+WITH CORPORATE GOVERNANCE REPORT 1 APRIL 2018-31 MARCH 2019

-The Board of Directors and President & CEO of Momentum Group AB (publ), Corporate Registration Number 559072-1352, hereby submit the Annual Report and consolidated financial statements for the 1 April 2017-31 March 2018 financial year.
+The Board of Directors and President & CEO of Momentum Group AB (publ), Corporate Registration Number 559072-1352, hereby submit the Annual Report and consolidated financial statements for the 1 April 2018-31 March 2019 financial year.
 The following Corporate Governance Report, income statements, balance sheets, statements of comprehensive income, statements of changes in equity, cash-flow statements and notes constitute an integrated part of the Annual Report and have been reviewed by the Company's auditors.
+The statutory Sustainability Report in accordance with the Swedish Annual Accounts Act can be found on pages 7-11.